 1. Kidnapped.
 One morning over coffee, I stumbled on a video on the worldwide web showing a familiar little chap bashing around a golf ball.
 My twin and I had been separated forcibly in infancy, so I flew to Breakfast Island for a reunion.
 An unnerving descent through the gray clouds of the Marmalade Hills took the biscuit, but I knew by my watch, and by a feeling of atavistic exaltation, that my arrival coincided with the commencement of a sacred ritual: Breakfast was being served.

 Why look up the bro bloke?
 Curiosity about the vaunted bonds of blood and about the circumstances of toddler John’s abduction.
-He had wound up with a foster family, the Clubs, who raised him in a not ignoble environment during the reign of the 2nd Elizabeth.
+He had wound up with a foster family, the Clubspeeds, who raised him in a not ignoble environment during the reign of the 2nd Elizabeth.
 Mum’s specialty was Weetabix and Da was a kippers man (see video for Mum and Da).
 John entertained, it transpired, great expectations for himself, even though he looked the worse for wear and was well into middle age.
 Indeed his expectations mirrored disconcertingly my own fantasies about dear old Breakfast Island.
 Very particular about his “tuck” (Breakfast Islandese for breakfast), he was anxious to take me on a grand walking tour.
 He described the excursion as his next step toward “earning a knighthood,” a well-known cause of indigestion on Breakfast Island.

 Over fry-up after fry-up, John and I followed clues leading to and from his disappearance, guided by Kodachrome slides of photographs taken by our birth Mom (her eyepiece of choice was a Kodak Retina Reflex IIIC), as well as letters, day books, witnesses (cooperative and uncooperative), oral histories, &c.
 Let the record reflect that the Kodachrome Collection is hereby bequeathed to the Breakfast City University Library, unless its proper home is deemed to be the Breakfast City Constabulary.
 One never knows when or what new evidence may turn up.

 2. By rail and suspicious van.
 We picked up the trail (after a quick crumpet) on a train bound for Burnt Toast Bay, the scene of the original crime.
-While Dad, a U.S. Air Force doctor was on duty in Breakfast City, where the Water River meanders through the island’s universally acclaimed brainery, a posh cluster of et-in-arcadia-ego edifices you won’t stumble across on every street corner, Mom, John and I had entrained for the Bread County coast, where in broad daylight on a public beach John, as he recounted sheepishly, crawled into a picnic hamper for a nosh and was savoring the pleasures of his mini Breakfast Island, until the hamper was filched boorishly.
-Nearby fresh-air-and-sea worshippers claimed afterward to have noticed nothing.
+While Dad, a U.S. Air Force doctor, was on duty in Breakfast City, where the Water River meanders through the island’s universally acclaimed brainery, a posh cluster of et-in-arcadia-ego edifices you won’t stumble across on every street corner, Mom, John and I had entrained for the Bread County coast, where in broad daylight on a public beach John, as he recounted sheepishly, crawled into a picnic hamper for a nosh and was savoring the pleasures of his mini Breakfast Island, until the hamper was filched boorishly.
+Nearby sea and sand worshippers claimed afterward to have noticed nothing.
 If Burnt Toast Bay had known a similar breach of etiquette, its reliably breaking waves and enterprising seagulls were not telling.
 John trembled in the present at the memory of being flung into a suspicious van, the kind without windows in the back which generally are owned by a plumber or electrician but which can also, alack, belong to…malefactors.
 He also remembered screeching tyres as his captor/s scarpered through summer traffic.
 Although the knight-in-training failed for the first time to finish a meal, he recovered, right as rain after a few kips on a full stomach.
 His birth mother and father became misty reflections.
 He settled into a new existence.